-Range Statement: Material to be communicated is in an academic or simulated professional context.
+Range Statement: The material to be communicated is in an academic or simulated professional context.

-- i) Audiences range from engineering peers, management and lay persons, using appropriate academic or professional discourse. - ii) Written reports range from short (300-1000 words plus tables diagrams) to long (10 000 to 15 000 words plus tables, diagrams and appendices), covering material at exit-level. - iii) Methods of providing information include the conventional methods of the discipline, for example engineering drawings, as well as subject- specific methods
+- Audiences range from engineering peers to management and lay persons, using appropriate academic or professional discourse. - ii) Written reports range from short (300-1000 words plus tables and diagrams) to long (10 000 to 15 000 words plus tables, diagrams and appendices), covering material at the exit level. - iii) Methods of providing information include the conventional methods of the discipline, for example, engineering drawings, as well as subject-specific methods.